JOHNFLEURIMOND/BoardsCommissionsForm/README.md

   )}
 />
 ```

-In this Formik component in the list element tag, the render method you will see that I am using the same renderCommission you see above but I mapped that with the variable I created for commissions WithoutOpen Seats, Commissions already being fetched I filtered it and used it like so there will be one set of checkboxes that will show without open seats and one with, here is a example of how i set up those variables:
+In this Formik component in the list element tag, the render method you will see that I am using the same renderCommission you see above but I mapped that with the variable I created for commissions WithoutOpen Seats, Commissions already being fetched I filtered it and used it so there will be one set of checkboxes that will show without open seats and one with, here is a example of how i set up those variables:
 ``render() {
     const { commissions } = this.props;